 This system provides very effective lighting at low cost due to savings in luminaire support and electrical conductors.

-It gives consistently well lighted on the road without interruption, but the pavement and bicycle path are comparatively dark.
+It gives consistently well lighted on the road without interruption, but the pavement and bicycle path is comparatively dark.

 1. Size, colour and brightness of the object:

 The night visibility depends on the size, color, and brightness of the object.

 It is more important that there is sufficient color contrast between the object and its background so that an object can be detected on the road, hence visual performance during night driving depends on a factor called contrast.